 The Environmental Studies major emphasizes the role that the liberal arts play in creating a sustainable future.
-Instead of focusing on particular job skills that are likely to change in the short term, the major helps students develop the master skills necessary to adapt to the rapidly changing demands that our society places on preserving and managing our environment.
+Instead of focusing on particular job skills that are likely to change in the short term, the major helps you develop the master skills necessary to adapt to the rapidly-changing demands our society places on preserving and managing our environment.

 An interdisciplinary major, courses cover biology, chemistry, communication, philosophy, political science, and statistics.
 We encourage students to take electives in environment-themed courses in humanities, social sciences, and natural sciences.

 The Environmental Studies curriculum emphasizes both theoretical and philosophical knowledge, and how to apply them to practical applications in the community.